parse-community/parse-blockchain/README.md

 </h2>

 <p align="center">
   This mono respository contains packages that aim to simplify the development of blockchain dApps via <a href="https://github.com/parse-community/parse-server">Parse Server</a> auto-generated APIs.
-Currently, only Ethereum networks are supported. <i>These packages are experimental and not for use in production.</i>
+Currently, only Ethereum networks are supported.
 </p>

 ---